alechenninger/blog/posts/fakes.md

 cone][move-fast-don't-break-things], so we have to make sure most of our tests only use isolated units, so that most of our tests are unit tests.

-So let's back up.
-We've been talking a lot about replacing dependencies with mocks or stubs or fakes. **Why are we replacing dependencies in the first place?**
+So let's back up. **Why are we "isolating units" in the first place?**

-* We'd like the cause of failures to be clear.
-Fewer dependencies means fewer places to look for a bug.
-Fewer places to look means faster diagnoses.
-If we can fix bugs faster, then _users see features and fixes more frequently_.
+* With fewer dependencies, there is fewer places to look when there is a test failure.
+This means we can fix bugs faster, so we can _ship to our users more frequently_.
-* We'd like to have fast tests.
-Dependencies can be heavy, like databases or other servers which take time to set up, slowing down the tests and their essential feedback.
-Replacing those with fast test doubles means faster feedback cycles, which means we can _ship to our users more frequently_.
+* Dependencies can be heavy, like databases or other servers which take time to set up, slowing down the tests and their essential feedback.
+Replacing those with fast test doubles means faster feedback cycles, and faster feedback cycles means we can _ship to our users more frequently_.
-* We'd like tests to be easy to write, so we can write many, gain lots of confidence, ship less bugs.
-With less bugs to worry about, we can _spend more time shipping features over fixes_.

-These three [why stacks][why-stacks] all eventually converge at the same reason, **the reason we write tests in the first place: to ship more value, more quickly** (after all, [features which improve safety also improve speed][beyond-ops]).
+These two [why stacks][why-stacks] all eventually converge at the same reason, **the reason we write tests in the first place: to ship more value, more quickly** (after all, [features which improve safety also improve speed][beyond-ops]).
 While replacing collaborators can help as described, replacing collaborators *also* has effects directly counter to this end goal.
-Namely, those replacements aren't what we actually ship. **If you go too far with mocking, what actually happens is that your feedback cycles slow way down** because you aren't actually seeing your code as it truly works until you deploy and get it in front of users.
-If you don't have good monitoring, the situation is even worse: you'd never get the feedback at all!
-Your users could be broken, and you may never know.
+Because those replacements aren't what we actually ship, **when you replace dependencies, your feedback cycles slow down** because you aren't actually seeing your code as it truly works until you deploy and get it in front of users.
+If you don't have good monitoring, you may not even see it then.

 > Mocks are like hard drugs... the more you use, the more separated from reality everything
 > becomes.^[1]